EdwinAhl/DD2482-Executable-tutorial/scenario1/finish.md

 - NEVER STORE PASSWORDS IN PLAINTEXT
 - Consider using a secret and encryption management tool like OpenBao or Vault for projects

+## Acknowledgements
+Special thanks to Emil and Samuel for their valuable feedback that improved this tutorial.